SantiPineda2000/API-Project-Template/README.md

    alembic upgrade head
    ```

-8. Run the RESTAPI using the debuger in `.vscode/launch.json` or using command:
+8. Run the RESTAPI using a debuger in `.vscode/launch.json` or using command:

    ```
    fastapi dev src/main.py